hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 </dd>
 <dt>combinedUVW</dt> <dd>

-The 6 textures are combined into a single ’cubic’ texture map which is then addressed using 3D texture coordinates.
+The 6 textures are combined into a single `cubic` texture map which is then addressed using 3D texture coordinates.

 </dd>
 </dl>